 - Medeco is just too expensive and their locks are finicky; they stop working when the smallest particle gets in the keyway.
 They are also not impervious to various methods of covert entry despite the hefty price tag.

-- Schlage wants too much money for the Primus keyway.
+- Schlage wants too much money for the Primus keyway and the cylinders wear out quickly.
 Schlage wants too much money for nearly everything they make.
-They charge over $100 for an A series doorknob with a straight face.
-List price for an A series knob from my distributor is nearly $200, nd that doesn’t include a cylinder!
+They charge me over $100 for an A series doorknob with a straight face.
+List price for an A series knob from my distributor is nearly $200, and that doesn’t include a cylinder!
 Also Primus keys are made of the same cheap brass that any key is, and these keys are vulnerable to breaking off in a lock if people are using the key to pull a door open.
 Of course, Medeco’s Keymark keys are also vulnerable to shearing.
 I like the Schlage Primus and its finger pin system a lot, but I want something less expensive.
 Property owners in Seattle with money to burn can already select from a wide variety of locksmiths with high-priced locks.

-- CX5 is the panacea of security.
-High security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
+- CX5 is good enough.
+Reasonably high security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
 CX5 cylinders exceed UL437 with hardened steel pins to prevent drilling, a sidebar, and they give me my own keyway that is geographically unique.
 To recap, CX5 has all of the physical security benefits of a Medeco or Primus cylinder, but for half the price.
 I pass on those savings to you.

 So next time you need your building’s entry locks rekeyed, save yourself some money and call me for an estimate.
 I can almost guarantee that it will cost you less to replace your cylinders with CX5 and distribute CX5 keys to all of your tenants than it will cost for your current locksmith to rekey and replace the current keys for your building, assuming you have some kind of protected keyway already installed.
 If you want something that is restricted but not “high security” in that it doesn’t have steel pins or a sidebar, ask me about installing MX cylinders for even greater savings!